vikram-sundar/FLIGHTED_public/README.md

 # FLIGHTED

-FLIGHTED, a machine learnign method for inference of fitness landscapes from high-throughput experimental data.
+FLIGHTED, a machine learning method for inference of fitness landscapes from high-throughput experimental data.

 Author: Vikram Sundar.